 Folliculitis and Impetigo

-Folliculitis, a bacterial infection, may follow other skin problems that result in scratching and raw, exposed skin.
+Folliculitis is a bacterial infection and may follow other skin problems that result in scratching and raw, exposed skin, according to Animal Wellness magazine.
 Symptoms include sores, raised welts, scabbing or scaly skin.
 Fluid-filled blisters on the stomach can be a symptom of another bacterial problem, impetigo, which is most commonly seen in puppies.
 Your vet may treat both disorders with medicated shampoo or antibacterial gel.
 An antibiotic may be needed to treat infection.

-Some skin conditions signify serious underlying medical conditions, such as internal parasites, strongyloidiasis, mange or an uncontrolled infection.
+The Merck Vet Manual also describes how skin conditions can signify serious underlying medical conditions, such as internal parasites, strongyloidiasis, mange or an uncontrolled infection.
 If your dog experiences sudden changes in his coat or skin, particularly if the change is accompanied by other distressing symptoms like vomiting, bloody stool or a change in appetite or demeanor, seek veterinary attention immediately.

 Always check with your veterinarian before changing your pet’s diet, medication, or physical activity routines.
 This information is not a substitute for a vet’s opinion.